This is an overview of how to get the most out of the Australian Feedbase Monitor (AFM) tool.

 By clicking on a land parcel associated with your PIC, the AFM will generate two charts.

 Note: These graphs are generated on land parcels.
-Selecting a different land parcel within the property boundary may result in a reshaping of the graphs.
-Users can only generate graphs for the property (land parcels) associated with their LPA account - graphs cannot be generated for neighbouring properties, shires or regions.
+Selecting a different land parcel within the property boundary may result in reshaping of the graphs.
+Users can only generate graphs for the property (land parcels) associated with their LPA account. graphs cannot be generated for neighboring properties, shires or regions.

-To obtain a whole property scale series of charts, click on the blue tear drop icon associated with your property 'front gate'.
+To obtain a whole property scale series of charts, click on the front gate location associated with your property 'front gate'.

 Green Standing Dry Matter (GSDM) is defined by the total amount of photosynthetically active growing plant material in kg/ha.
 This is the green component of the TSDM.